-- Last Update: December 27, 2016
+- Last Update: April 25, 2017

 An essential component of my travels and blogging lifestyle is all of the technology I carry; and one of the most frequent questions I get is what exactly all of that gear is.
 I’m often sent products from laptops to phones to test but this list are my daily drivers, the tech I use regularly, travel with, and can recommend to you.

-I also carry a number of other phone models, to test new versions of my WiFox app, which is a continuously updated map of wireless passwords from airports and lounges worldwide.
+I carry a number of other phone models, to test new versions of my WiFox app, which is a continuously updated map of wireless passwords from airports and lounges worldwide.

-Connectors And Cables
+Connectors And Converters

-World Travel Adapter Plug Set – Being less bulky these adapters work well for outlets that can’t support much weight from a heavy charger.
+- World Travel Adapter Plug Set – Being less bulky these adapters work well for outlets that can’t support much weight from a heavy charger.

 - iKlear Cleaning Kit – This liquid is what Apple stores around the world use to keep our eager but greasy fingers from making display models an icky version of shiny.
 It also comes with two microfiber cloths.